'Life of the school': Livingstone College remembers student who died from COVID-19 - Salisbury Post

 Patterson said that the local chapter of her sorority, Alpha Kappa Alpha, sent flowers to Waddell, who wasn’t a member but was friends with many in the organization.
 There will be a virtual memorial held via Zoom and a candlelight memorial event on Monday, she said.

-The balloon release Friday was organized to keep Waddell on campus.
+The balloon release Friday, Patterson said, was organized to keep Waddell on campus.

-“Her body may not still be here, but her spirit and her soul is,” Patterson said.
+“Her body may not still be here, but her spirit and her soul is,” she said.

 Heart and Oak vintage decor store finds home in downtown Salisbury